sgupta70/CircuitPython/README.md

 ### Wiring
 ![Screenshot (3)](https://user-images.githubusercontent.com/71406903/192614570-c0fe8ff7-9f1b-4d20-8237-f645cfd45fa3.png)
 ### Reflection
 In this assignment I first had to get my HC-SR04 sensor to calculate the distance from an object, then I added on using some code from the Hello_CircuitPython assignment to turn on the LED, and finally using a map function the LED would go through all the colors.
-IN the beginning I wasn't sure how to do this assignment
+In the beginning I wasn't sure how to do this assignment, I copied some code over from the last assignment to get the neopixel running.
+Then I needed to figure out how the turn on my sensor, this part wasn't too hard because I remembered how to code one last year.
+After doing this it go t a little more difficult and I had to find out how to make it go through all the colors.
+Doing some research about simpleio I figured out how to write a proper map function.
+As some trial and error and some help from my neighbors and my teacher I was able to get the neopixel changing colors.